-The Ombuds officer can listen, help students achieve a greater understanding of the problem and possible solutions, and look for information applicable to the situation.
+The Student Ombuds office can listen, help students achieve a greater understanding of the problem and possible solutions, and look for information applicable to the situation.
 The Ombuds office does not advocate for any individual point of view, and does not participate in any formal grievance process, but works to promote a fair process for all.

 thoughtfully and sympathetically to the concerns of graduate students and to assist them in identifying options for addressing their concerns.